vishvAsa/devaH/jyotisham/naxatram/chAndra-naxatram/05_ayanAMshAH.md

 - The most popular Indian ayanAMshas adjust ecliptic coordinates so as to roughly place Spica/Citra at ecliptic longitude 180° or 0 Libra.

 ## Tropicalization सायनीकरणम्
 Here, one sets the ayanAmsha to adjust for precession.
-See [equinotical records](../../../history/equinotical_records/).
+See [equinoctial records](../../../history/equinotical_records/).